pulp/pulp_rpm/staging_docs/user/index.md

 ## Features

-- `sync-publish-workflow`:
+- Sync-publish workflow:
     * Support for RPM Packages, Advisories, Modularity, and Comps
     * Support for ULN servers
-- `Versioned Repositories` so every operation is a restorable snapshot
+- Versioned Repositories so every operation is a restorable snapshot
-- `Download content on-demand` when requested by clients to reduce disk space.
+- Download content on-demand when requested by clients to reduce disk space.
 - Upload local RPM content
 - Add, remove, copy, and organize RPM content into various repositories
 - De-duplication of all saved content
 - Host content either [locally or on S3](https://docs.pulpproject.org/installation/storage.html)
 - View distributions served by pulpcore-content in a browser

-## Requirements

-`pulp_rpm` plugin requires some dependencies such as `libsolv` and `libmodulemd` which is provided only by RedHat family distributions like Fedora.